Written for The Ocean Legacy Foundation by Erich Lawson

 Even the smallest effort adds up when it comes to fighting ocean contamination, so always follow the three “R”s – Recycle, Reuse, Reduce!

-Erich Lawson is passionate about saving environment by effective recycling.
+Erich Lawson is passionate about saving the environment by effective recycling.
 He has written a wide array of articles on how modern recycling equipment can be used by industries to reduce monthly garbage bills and increase recycling revenue.
 You can learn more about environment savings techniques by visiting Northern California Compactors, Inc blog.

 We are happy for you to share this article around the web!
 Please leave author and website intact and link back to this page.
 Thank you!